EliseeMm/aMazeGame/README.md

 The game gives the player 30 seconds to solve as many mazes as possible.
 When the time runs out, the users Score (number of mazes solved) and the users name will be saved to a database if the users score is within the top 5 scores.

+# Game Play

+The player controls the purple square (know as the runner, which randomly positioned within the maze) around the maze with the goal of reaching the blue square ( know as the end point).
+The runner is controlled by using the arrow keys on the keyboard and when the player reaches the end point ,and the there is still time,the game generates a new maze with a new starting point for the player.

+Once the timer runs out the game displays the current leaderboard and allows the user to quit or play again.

 # Requires
 1) JavaFx
 2) SQLite